-The first stream is syntactic pattern recognition by K.S.
-Fu and his school in the late 1970s to early 1980s [22].
+The first stream is syntactic pattern recognition by K. S. Fu and his school in the late 1970s to early 1980s [22].
 Fu depicted an ambitious program for scene understanding using grammars.
-A block world example is illustrated in Figure 16.
-Similar image understanding systems were also studied in the 1970-80s [55, 32] The hierarchical representation on the right is exactly the sort of parse graph that we are pursuing today.
-The vertical arrows show the decomposition of the scene and objects, and the horizonal arrows display some relations, such as support and adjacency.
-Fu and collaborators applied stochastic grammars to simple objects
+A block world example is illustrated in Figure 2.11.
+Similar image understanding systems were also studied in the 1970-1980s [33, 54] The hierarchical representation on the right is exactly the sort of parse graph that we are pursuing today.
+The vertical arrows show the decomposition of the scene and objects, and the horizontal arrows display some relations, such as support and adjacency.
+Fu and collaborators applied stochastic grammars to simple objects (such as diagrams) and shape contours (such as outline of a chromosome).
+Most of the work remained in 1D structures, although the ideas of web grammars and plex grammars were also studied.
+This stream was disrupted in the 1980s and suffered from the lack of an image vocabulary that is realistic enough to express real-world objects and scenes, and reliably detectable from images.
+This remains a challenge today, though much progress has been made recently in appearance based methods, such as PCAs, image primitives, [31], code books [17], fragments and patches [38, 77].
+It is worth mentioning that many of these works on patches and fragments do not provide a formalism for composition and that they lack the bond structures studied in this paper.

-Figure 16: A parser tree for a block world from (Fu, 1982).
+Fig. 2.11 A parser tree for a block world from [22].
 The ellipses represents non-terminal nodes and the squares are for terminal nodes.
-The parse tree is augmented into a parse graph with horizonal connections for relations, such as one object supporting the other, or two adjacent objects sharing a boundary.
+The parse tree is augmented into a parse graph with horizontal connections for relations, such as one object supporting the other, or two adjacent objects sharing a boundary.